Regardless of where you are in your retirement journey, we can help make sure you are on the right track.

 At the outset, we were able to help Robin establish a local team of professionals for her parents.
 Their new estate planning attorney updated all of their estate planning documents (Wills, Trusts, Durable General Powers-of-Attorney and Advance Medical Directives).
 Once she had Power-of-Attorney, their day-to-day business became much easier to transact.

-Although nothing in life prepares you for the role-reversal that takes place when you become the caregiver for your parents, at least, with professional guidance, you can take comfort in knowing that you are making the best possible decisions.
+Although nothing in life prepares you for the role-reversal that takes place when you become the caregiver for your parents, at least, with professional guidance, you can take comfort in knowing that you are making the best decisions possible.

 Susan and Rob Moore

 Age: 40 and 42

 Education: College and Technical School

 Profession: Engineer and Director of Advancement for a non-profit

 Family: Son and daughter together; another son from a previous marriage

 Managing a Career While Planning for Retirement